niy/kobold/README.md

 Kobold is configured using environment variables.

-The only required environment variable is `KS_USER_TOKEN`, which is used for authentication.
+The only required environment variable is `KB_USER_TOKEN`, which is used for authentication.
 You can use `openssl rand -hex 16` or any other method you prefer (e.g. a password manager) to generate a cryptographically secure random string.

 For a list of available options, refer to the [Configuration Documentation](docs/configuration.md).